 Directed by Mallory Everton and Stephen Meek, Stop and Go also goes by the title, Recovery.
 The film is a comedy-drama based entirely around the systematic changes the world has undergone in recent years due to the pandemic.
 The film begins with two sisters at a party having the type of conversations many of us look back on and in hindsight wonder how on Earth it all came to this.
 They talk about what they will be doing in the upcoming year.
 Jamie is a fourth-grade teacher and has just turned 30.
-She joined and gym and for all intents and purposes, things are looking up.
+She joined a gym and for all intents and purposes, things are looking up.
 Blake met a nice guy online and is simply happy to be alive.

 Poking Fun at the Pandemic

-Some of the initial phone calls to their beloved nanna are quite funny.
-Blake and Jamie are performed by Mallory Everton and Whitney Call.
-Both women have an easy back and forth-and could be easily mistaken for real sisters.
-Their rhetorical banter was entertaining in the first quarter.
-Stop and Go, however, runs into a monotonous rhythm and what was endearing and charming in the opening scenes slowly begins to crack at the seams.
 The two women take to the road, intent on driving 20 hours to rescue Nanna.
 An interlude of annoying phone calls to a student they charge with looking after the classroom mice slightly manage to break the experience of watching the two sisters sing songs in the car, make goofy faces, get petrol with sandwich bags in their hands, and FaceTime their older sister.

 Who Doesn’t Like a Di*k Pic?